Abraham: Ishmael

 Ishmael was fourteen years old when Abraham's son Isaac was born to Sarah.
 When she found Ishmael teasing Isaac, Sarah told Abraham to send both Ishmael and Hagar away.
 She declared that Ishmael would not share in Isaac's inheritance.
 Abraham was greatly distressed by his wife's words and sought the advice of his God.
 God told Abraham not to be distressed but to do as his wife commanded.
 God reassured Abraham that "in Isaac shall seed be called to thee."
-He also said that Ishmael would make a nation, "because he is thy seed".
+He also said Ishmael would make a nation, "because he is thy seed".

 Early the next morning, Abraham brought Hagar and Ishmael out together.
 He gave her bread and water and sent them away.
 The two wandered in the wilderness of Beersheba until her bottle of water was completely consumed.
 In a moment of despair, she burst into tears.
 After God heard the boy's voice, an angel of the Lord confirmed to Hagar that he would become a great nation, and will be "living on his sword".
 A well of water then appeared so that it saved their lives.
 As the boy grew, he became a skilled archer living in the wilderness of Paran.
 Eventually his mother found a wife for Ishmael from her home country, the land of Egypt.